Orpheus

-In Greek mythology, Orpheus (/ˈɔrfiːəs, ˈɔrfjuːs/; Ὀρφεύς, classical pronunciation: /el/) was a bard, legendary musician and prophet.
+In Greek mythology, Orpheus (/ˈɔrfiːəs, ˈɔrfjuːs/; Ὀρφεύς, classical pronunciation: /el/) was a Thracian bard, legendary musician and prophet.
 He was also a renowned poet and, according to legend, travelled with Jason and the Argonauts in search of the Golden Fleece, and descended into the underworld to recover his lost wife, Eurydice.

 The major stories about him are centered on his ability to charm all living things and even stones with his music (the usual scene in Orpheus mosaics), his attempt to retrieve his wife Eurydice from the underworld, and his death at the hands of the maenads of Dionysus, who got tired of his mourning for his late wife Eurydice.
 As an archetype of the inspired singer, Orpheus is one of the most significant figures in the reception of classical mythology in Western culture, portrayed or alluded to in countless forms of art and popular culture including poetry, film, opera, music, and painting.

 For the Greeks, Orpheus was a founder and prophet of the so-called "Orphic" mysteries.
 He was credited with the composition of a number of works, among which are a number of now-lost theogonies, including the theogony commented upon in the Derveni papyrus, as well as extant works such the Orphic Hymns, the Orphic Argonautica, and the Lithica.
 Shrines containing purported relics of Orpheus were regarded as oracles.